-We have already established that the biggest security risk to your company is your employees.
-Unfortunately, you could have the most robust firewall, the best security software in place, and more, but one mistake from an employee can open the door to a whole host of attacks.
+Your company’s biggest security risk is your employees.
+Unfortunately, you could have the most robust firewall and the best security software in place, but one mistake from an employee can open the door to a whole host of attacks.

 Educating your employees on how to spot a scam can help them understand the risks and hopefully prevent them from falling for them.
 As attackers continue to evolve though, these scams can become harder and harder to spot.

-Make sure your employees are especially aware of these top 3 scams so they won’t fall for them and potentially destroy your network.
+Make sure your employees are especially aware of these top 3 scams:

-As we have mentioned before phishing scams continue to grow more elaborate every day.
-They can appear to be from people you interact with on a daily basis, or even look like they are from your boss!
+Phishing scams continue to grow more elaborate every day.
+They can appear to be from people you interact with on a daily basis, or even look like they are from your boss.
 We have had a few clients go as far as sending their “boss” a gift card number, thinking their supervisor was requesting the money from them.

-The difference is that they are the bad guys, and we are not.
+The difference is that they are the bad guys.
 It’s difficult to tell sometimes though.
 Anytime you get a message on your computer with a phone number to call, dial our number instead.
 We can take over your computer without any interaction from you (if your system is one of the many that we manage) and can help you get it fixed in no time.

 A good rule of thumb here is to NEVER trust a pop up.

-These type of phone calls have now been labeled “vishing” and describe a type of scam where the attacker makes phone calls claiming to be someone they are not in order to obtain money or information from you.
-Some have posed as the IRS, your Bank, or even your cell phone carrier.
+These types of phone calls have now been labeled “vishing” and describe a type of scam where the attacker makes phone calls claiming to be someone they are not in order to obtain money or information from you.
+Some have posed as the IRS, your bank, or even your cell phone carrier.